pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/recommendations.md

 To deploy in production, we recommend setting up the following pieces of networking infrastructure: A load balancer, a kubernetes ingress controller, and a DNS pointing to the load balancer.
 In addition we recommend using a managed database instance (such as RDS for AWS).

+!!!
+Attention "Interested in deploying with Envoy and expose one single external port?"
+    We are now shipping Pachyderm with an **optional embedded proxy ([Envoy](https://www.envoyproxy.io/))** allowing your cluster to expose one single port to the Internet.

+    The deployment with Envoy is **optional**.
+If you choose to deploy with Envoy, check out our new recommended architecture and [deployment instructions](../envoy/).

+    Deploying with Envoy presents a couple of advantages:

+    - You only need to set up one TCP Load Balancer (No more Ingress in front of Console).
+    - You will need one DNS only.
+    - It simplifies the deployment of Console.
+    - No more port-forward.

 Once you have your networking infrastructure set up, apply a helm values file such as the one specified in the example file below to wire up routing through an Ingress, and set up TLS.
 We recommend using a certificate manager such as [cert-manager](https://cert-manager.io/docs/){target=_blank} to refresh certificates and inject them as kubernetes secrets into your cluster for the ingress and load balancer to use.

 !!!
 Note